mookerzhou/cooking_journal/_posts/meat/2018-01-03-red_braised_pork.md

 category: meat
 ---

+For the longest time I had difficulty getting the caramel in this recipe down.
+Some bloggers / cookbooks suggest using rock sugar instead of cane sugar but I didn't think there should be such a difference.
+My mom uses brown sugar and doesn't bother to make a caramel at all.
+Buro finally nailed the caramel creation--adding the oil is critical for keeping the sugar from going straight from caramel to rock solid.

+If you mess up making the caramel, just start over.
+You're at the beginning and sugar is cheaper than pork.

 For each one-pound of meat, such as pork belly or hock:

 * Blanche pork into boiling water for a few minutes